 The Boston law firm of Lovett O’Brien represents individuals, business owners, corporations, tax preparers and witnesses in criminal tax and other tax controversies.

-William Lovett has 30 years of experience prosecuting and defending criminal tax cases, defending against criminal investigations, and representing clients in civil audits.
+Named a "Go To Lawyer" for tax enforcement matters by Massachusetts Lawyers Weekly, William Lovett has 30 years of experience prosecuting and defending criminal tax cases, defending against criminal investigations, and representing clients in civil audits.

 A Boston-based Litigation Law Firm